-- Traps and snares are widely used in pest and predator control and all legal provisions on inspection and their use must be observed. - In general, all non lethal traps and snares should be checked at least once a day.
-Trapped animals (save those used for attracting others) must be removed on inspection, and despatched humanely as quickly as possible and disposed of lawfully. - Shoot managers should not display carcasses.
-It serves no useful purpose and will offend other countryside users. - Approved chemicals must only be used for their legal purpose.
-They must be stored in accordance with the COSHH Regulations and only used by qualified persons in accordance with applicable regulations. - Accurate records of pest and predator control carried out should be kept. - It is an offence to intentionally kill, damage or destroy birds of prey, their nests or eggs. - When shooting foxes, or other predators, suitable rifles, shotguns and ammunition should be used and only at ranges that ensure rapid despatch.
+- Traps and snares are widely used in pest and predator control and all legal provisions on inspection and their use must be observed.
+Snares should be set in accordance with the relevant code of practice for their use. - In general, all non-lethal traps and snares should be checked at least once a day.
+Trapped animals (save those used for attracting others) must be removed on inspection, and despatched humanely as quickly as possible and disposed of lawfully. - Carcasses should not be displayed.
+It serves no useful purpose and may offend other countryside users. - Approved chemicals must only be used for their legal purpose.
+They must be stored in accordance with the COSHH Regulations and only used by qualified persons in accordance with applicable regulations. - Accurate records should be kept of pest and predator control carried out. - With certain exceptions, e.g. control under the authority of a general licence, it is an offence to intentionally kill, damage or destroy birds, their active nests or eggs. - When shooting foxes or other predators suitable rifles, shotguns and ammunition should be used and only at ranges that ensure rapid despatch.